ποΈ System Architecture

 wegent_db/

-βββ tasks # Task records
+βββ tasks # Task and Workspace resources (separate table)

 βββ users # User information (with role field)